Tenerife and its banana fields

 What do you do with bananas in Tenerife?

 Only ten percent of the banana harvest stays in Tenerife.
 Here they are processed into banana liqueur, among other things.
 Banana cake is often sold in cafes on the island.
-The small squat bananas can also be bought in supermarkets.
+You can also buy the small squat bananas in the supermarkets.
 You should definitely try these once.
-They are very different from the ones we know from local supermarkets.
+They taste very different from the ones we know from local supermarkets.
 Much more intense and sweeter!
+Incidentally, it is also worth taking a look at Tenerife's kitchens.
+Here you can find out more about what to eat in Tenerife.

 And here are some views of banana plantations in Tenerife: